 - JFK We have a lease agreement with the PANYNJ for T5 and T5i.
 We have the option to terminate the agreement in 2033, five years prior to the end of the original scheduled lease term of October 2038.
 In December 2010, we executed a supplement to this lease agreement for the T6 property, our original base of operations at JFK, for a term of five years, which afforded us the exclusive right to develop on the T6 property.
 In 2012, we commenced construction of T5i, an expansion of T5 that we use as an international arrivals facility.
 Another supplement of the original T5 lease was executed in 2013.
 The lease, as amended, now incorporates a total of approximately 19 acres of space for our T5 facilities.
-The T5i section of T5 opened to customers in November 2014. - Boston We had an initial five year lease agreement with Massport for five gates in Terminal C that started on May 1, 2005 and allowed JetBlue to grow to 11 gates by 2008.
+The T5i section of T5 opened to Customers in November 2014. - Boston We had an initial five year lease agreement with Massport for five gates in Terminal C that started on May 1, 2005 and allowed JetBlue to grow to 11 gates by 2008.
 We negotiated an extension as of May 1, 2010 whereby the lease had 20 successive one-year automatic renewals, each from May 1 through to April 30.
 With the continued growth of our operations in Boston, we increased the number of leased gates from Massport to 16 and signed an amendment in May 2014 to lease an additional eight gates and related support spaces in Terminal C that were previously occupied by United Airlines.
-As of December 31, 2015, we leased 21 gates in Terminal C. We plan to add the remaining three gates and related support spaces gradually to accommodate our operational needs.
+As of December 31, 2016, we leased 24 gates in Terminal C.